Odessa pastor arrested, charged with sexual assault - NewsBreak

 “As a ministry, we are deeply saddened and hurt to hear of the allegations brought against Aaron Shipman…We are, and will continue to be in full cooperation with the authorities and any state officials.”

-Shipman has since bonded out of the Ector County Detention Center on a $60,000 bond.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Shipman has since been released from the Ector County Detention Center on a $60,000 bond.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0